Rotvie/ajatt/README.md

 # All Japanese All The Time (AJATT)
 ## What is AJATT?
-AJATT is a language learning method to achieve fluency through immersion, you can read more about it here:
+AJATT is a language learning approach that encourages full immersion in Japanese.
+It involves surrounding yourself with the language in everyday life, sentence mining for effective vocabulary acquisition, and using timeboxing for focused study periods.
+Customizable to individual needs, AJATT commonly uses resources like Anki flashcards, Japanese media, and books.
 - [Tatsumoto ToC](https://tatsumoto.neocities.org/blog/table-of-contents.html)
 - [AJATT ToC](http://www.alljapaneseallthetime.com/blog/all-japanese-all-the-time-ajatt-how-to-learn-japanese-on-your-own-having-fun-and-to-fluency/)
 - [Roadmap|Refold](https://refold.la/roadmap)